Skip to main content

 3.

-Show that a code can correct any burst of length \(b\) or less if and only if no codeword is a burst of length \(2b\) or less.
+Show that a code can correct any burst of length \(b\) or less only if no codeword is a burst of length \(2b\) or less.

 This condition is hard to verify algebraically in general; often this is checked by brute-force computation for codes we wish to use for cyclic error decoding.